RAK833 LPWAN Gateway Concentrator Module

 Hi.
 I bought this module and try to use it in Lora P2P mode, but I cannot find a way to make it work?
-Is this mode compatible with the module?
-Is there any specific configuration ?
-Thanks
+Is this model compatible with the module?
+Is there any specific configuration?
+Thanks.

 This is a Gateway module.
 LoRAWAN Gateways are not meant to work in P2P mode.
 This is not an end device, rather an AP of sorts, thus the lack of P2P capabilities.

 What is confusing me in the datasheet is Figure 3 (page 6) where SPI interface is on bottom side (pins 10, 12, 14, 16), so it is not according to pinout table (Table 3).
 Which one is correct?
 I assume it is Table 3.
 Thanks

 It would appear there is an error, the table is indeed correct.

 Hi.
 Is it possible to use this module with the mPCIe of a small-sized pc with an Intel Atom or Celeron and a Linux distribution on it?
 Thanks

 Yes, it is indeed possible, here is the guide:

 The instructions are identical for RAK2247 and RAK833.
 As a matter of fact, I would recommend getting the RAK2247 if you have not yet purchased the RAK833.
 The RAK is the next-gen, upgraded module, so its performance is superior.

 Hi, I want to use the gw module in an embedded computer with an mPCIe slot, running under Ubuntu 18.
 Is there any installation guide how to configure the module and install the necessary packages (packet_forwarder and so on), similar to the one provided for the Raspberry Pi?
 Thanks in advance and regards Daniel

 You can refer to the linked document.
 It will set up the packet forwarder for you with it pointing to TTN, with the band set to EU868 by default. https://github.com/ThHobo/RAKwireless/tree/master/RAK2247